 Kimberley is the capital of the Northern Cape Province and lies near the border of the Free State Province.
 The city is most famous for what is now called the Big Hole, the site of what claimed to be the largest hand-dug excavation area where miners once dug for diamonds.
 The city is now filled with museums and monuments dedicated to this sparkly gem and the miners who brought the riches to South Africa.
 Kimberley is also considered a great area for bird watching with over 186 species in the area, as well as a hot destination for fly fishing.

-As a volunteer, your main concerns will be promoting the health and welfare of all the animals living on the grounds.
+As a volunteer on this project, your main tasks will be promoting the health and welfare of all the animals living on the grounds.
 You will be working with a variety of animals including cheetahs, lions, leopards, caracals, African wild cats, foxes, jackals, meerkats and monkeys.
 You will be taught how to care for each animal as they all have different needs.
 You will have minimal contact with the animals who are in the process of being rehabilitated and eventually released, as the park tries to keep them as wild as possible.
-Your volunteer tasks may include:

 - Preparing food and feeding the animals